mfawadakbar/ChatGPT-promises-and-pitfalls/ideas.md

 #### Inheritance/Polymorphism/Encapsulization/
 - is a class that might represent a student, but ensure that the student is created in an encapsulated manner, he should have several attributes but only his grade should be modifyable with public methods
--x is a set of classes modeling a bank account with withdraw and deposit methods.
+- is a set of classes modeling a bank account with withdraw and deposit methods.
 Use inheritance so that you have two classes which inherit from the first, one of which has a minimum value for the bank account, and the other which has a maximum value for the bank account [https://buildmedia.readthedocs.org/media/pdf/python-practice-book/latest/python-practice-book.pdf]
 - is three classes, each with a go method that prints "The [classname here] is going!" and takes advantage of polymorphism [https://www.youtube.com/watch?v=2hkngtWLGvE&pp=ygUdcHJhY3RpY2UgcG9seW1vcnBoaXNtIGluIGphdmE%3D]